Paraty Beaches: Information and tips you must know

 If take a bus / do a hike is not a problem, some other options:

 Praia do sono: To get to this one, there are 2 options: hiking or boat.
-Well, I’m not a big fan of boats, so I did the hiking, but I asked the price, just to know how much it would be for a ride to go back.
+Well, I’m not a big fan of boats, so I did the hiking, but I asked the price, just to know how much it would be for a ride to go back by boat.
 He said R$30,00, but I was by myself.
 If you have friends with you, for sure it will be cheaper.
 And if you arrange go and return the price can be even better.

 If you prefer to hike, this is the way: take a bus in the bus station, about R$4,00, to Laranjeiras.
 This is the final destination and the bus goes every 30 min or 1 hour… it takes about 30-40 min… the bus stop is just in front of where the hike starts!